Barcode Generator .NET Tutorial

 As an alternative, the IronBarCode.Dll can be downloaded and added to your project as a reference from .NET Barcode DLL.

-Design the Windows Form
+Design the Windows Forms

-Write Code for Generating Barcode:
+Write Code for Generating Barcode

-Double click the "Generate" button.
+Double-click the "Generate" button.
 The following code will appear:

 private void button1_Click(object sender, EventArgs e)